 The major carriers frequently come out with what we consider basic, entry-level mobile hotspots that are typically priced at around $100 or less.

-We categorize these as being LTE-only mobile hotspot devices with a low-end Category 3 or 4 modem and no antenna ports.
+We categorize these as being LTE-only mobile hotspot devices with a low-end modems (Cat-6 and below) and no antenna ports.
 These are simple, inexpensive devices that are really only suitable for basic needs.

 These basic mobile hotspot devices typically support cellular bands optimized for a single carrier, and sometimes only the major bands used by that carrier.
 Multi-carrier support is usually minimal.